axelvaldez/radical-companies/_posts/book-3/2023-06-30-radical-inspiration-and-discovery.markdown

       </td>
      </tr>
      <tr>
-      <th>People can learn to be distribute ownership to their peers</th>
+      <th>People can learn to distribute ownership of the company to their peers</th>
       <td></td>
      </tr>
     </table>